Travel guidance and entry restrictions amended due to COVID-19

 Similarly, when entry into Finland is restricted, recreational travel from the countries concerned is not allowed.
 If a person enters Finland for another authorised reason, they should self-isolate for two weeks.
 People arriving in the country may also be directed to a voluntary COVID-19 test at an airport or port.
 Based on a risk assessment, the doctor may place the person under quarantine.

-Check the Finnish Border Guard’s Guidelines for border traffic.
+Check the Finnish Border Guard’s Guidelines for border traffic(Link to another website.)
+(Opens New Window).

 Avoid non-essential travel